-^{330.} Bell, Ethical Ambition, supra note 103, at 159 (stated in the context of discussing Gomes's remark); see also Bell, Confronting Authority, supra note 46, at 7 ("While striving to do the Lord's work, we will look to many of our adversaries and some of our friends like the Devil incarnate.").
+318BELL, ETHICAL AMBITION, supra note 96, at 159 (stated in the context of discussing Gomes's remark).
+See also BELL, CONFRONTING AUTHORITY, supra note 39, at 7 ("While striving to do the Lord's work, we will look to many of our adversaries and some of our friends like the Devil incarnate.")
 In this quotation, it is unclear whether the point here is one only of appearance or of actuality.
-More generally, Bell is not sanguine about the abuse of power that might occur in any future Black-run society.
-"A [B]lack Camelot is not necessarily what you'd get...
-Look at Haiti and any number of African countries."
-Bell, Faces at the Bottom, supra note 8, at 30.
+More generally, Bell is not sanguine about the abuse of power that might occur in any future black-run society.
+"A black Camelot is not necessarily what you'd get Look at Haiti and any number of African countries."
+BELL, FACES AT THE BOTTOM, supra note 8, at 30.

-^{331.} This subject has received continuing attention in Bell's work.
-See, e.g., Bell, The Entitlement, in Gospel Choirs, supra note 26, at 188-202 (discussing sexual entitlement therapy); Bell, The Race-Charged Relationship of Black Men and Black Women, in And We Are Not Saved, supra note †, at 198-214; Bell, The Sexual Diversion: The Black Man/Black Woman Debate in Context, in Speak My Name: Black Men on Masculinity and the American Dream 144-54 (Don Belton ed., 1995); Bell, Women to the Rescue, in Gospel Choirs, supra note 26, at 152-63; cf. Bell, Shadow Song, in Gospel Choirs, supra note 26, at 91-102 (discussing heterosexism).
+319This subject has received continuing attention in Bell's work.
+See, e.g., Bell, Women to the Rescue, in GOSPEL CHOIRS, supra note 20, at 152-63; The Entitlement, in id. at 188-202 (discussing sexual entitlement therapy); Bell, The Race-Charged Relationship of Black Men and Black Women, in AND WE ARE NOT SAVED, supra note , at 198-214; Bell, The Sexual Diversion: The Black Man/Black Woman Debate in Context, in SPEAK MY NAME: BLACK MEN ON MASCULINITY AND THE AMERICAN DREAM 144-54 (Don Belton ed.
+1995).
+Cf. Bell, Shadow Song, in GOSPEL CHOIRS, supra note 20, at 91-102 (discussing heterosexism).